fossas/spectrometer/STYLE-GUIDE.md

 Our CI systems ensure that all patches pass `hlint`'s muster.
 We have our own set of rules in `.hlint.yaml`.

-We strongly recommend adding Haddock documentation to any function/data type, unless its purpose is immediately apparent from its name.
+We strongly recommend adding Haddock documentation to any top-level declaration, unless its purpose is immediately apparent from its name.
 Comments should describe the "why", type signatures should describe the "what", and the code should describe the "how".

 ## Formatting